Updated on March 28th, 2024 by Bob Ciura

 McDonald’s enjoys several competitive advantages that separate it from its industry peers.
 First, it is the largest publicly-traded fast-food company in the world.
 It has an enormous scale, which allows it to keep prices low.
 And it has one of the most valuable and widely-recognized brands worldwide.

-From this perspective, McDonald’s actually benefits from recessions.
-For evidence of this, its earnings-per-share during the Great Recession are shown below:
+McDonald’s earnings-per-share during the Great Recession are shown below:

 Valuation & Expected Returns